kallasuribabu54/CQI-Project/README.md

 The dataset contains coffee quality evaluation results with fields such as:

-Country of Origin

-Region

-Altitude

-Processing Method

-Harvest Year

-Variety

-Sensory Attributes: Aroma, Flavor, Acidity, Body, Balance, Uniformity, Clean Cup, Sweetness, Aftertaste
+Country of Origin, Region, Altitude,Processing Method, Harvest Year, Sensory Attributes: (Aroma, Flavor, Acidity, Body, Balance, Uniformity, Clean Cup, Sweetness, Aftertaste),Total Cup Points

-Total Cup Points

 Data was cleaned and prepared in Excel, then imported into Power BI for analysis.

 # ⚙ Data Cleaning & Preparation